maxim-belkin/example-ruby/README.md

 # Example Ruby

-An example ruby repo for using GitHub and Travis-CI.
+An example ruby repo for using GitHub and Travis-CI and maybe show slack as well!